MawKKe/racket-embed-example/README.md

 `racket_embedded_load_file()` function at startup.
 The base image can change, without needing to re-compile and re-link the whole library/program.

-In the *immediate* version, the base image is encoded as a HUUUUUUGE byte array in C source code form.
+In the *immediate* version, the base image is encoded as a HUUUUUUGE[1] byte array in C source code form.
 The generated C source code is compiled and linked into the program during the build step, and is available immediately when the program starts.
 The startup routine then reads and executes the byte array via the